daishengqi/Data_Sharing_Impacts/README.md

 ## Datasets
 * **Bibliometric Data**: A total of 4274 research papers were collected in this study.
 This dataset was collected using formula: `TS = ((flux AND eddy covariance) OR fluxnet OR ameriflux OR asiaflux OR chinaflux OR japanflux OR euroflux OR ozflux OR mexflux) PY = (1982-2015)` in the form of utf-8 full record at Thomson Reuters Web of Science.

 * **Webpage Data**: Webpages were fetched by Web crawler [Apache Nutch](https://archive.apache.org/dist/nutch/1.9/) and indexed by [Apache Solr](http://lucene.apache.org/solr/), the depth and topN (Maximum webpages that fetched on each depth) in Nutch were set to 10 and 50000 respectively.
 Root webpages for Nutch was set to index pages of all flux networks.
+Webpages were parsed into text and the text field wanted(e.g. Site Name, Data avaliability, Investigators...) were then summarized into tables.

 * **Data Download**: The raw data envolved in this paper can be found at: http://pan.baidu.com/s/1jHYyl3S, this cloud disk may be slow to users outside China.